novasamatech/nova-wallet-android/README.md

 In Nova Wallet, `debug` build type use fixed key, not publickly shared keystore to fix fingerprint to make Google-related features work
 To use your local debug keystore switch to `debugLocal` build type.

+#### QA Tools

+This project is tested with BrowserStack.
+We use this testing automation tool to maintain a high level of quality for each new version of the application.

 ## License
 Nova Wallet Android is available under the Apache 2.0 license.
 See the LICENSE file for more info.
 © Novasama Technologies GmbH 2023